morgan-vance/ICS372/_README.md

-Please use the folder "ourClasses" for the most current version of the program
+Please use the zip "classes" for the most current version of the program

 Packages to use: ourClasses, Test